Bel-94/Pizza-IP4/README.md

 Setup/Requirements
 Contact
 License

 General Information
-This is web application for my pizza shop , Pizza Paradise.
-As a way of trying to widen my customer base, using this web application, customers can order different sizes of pizzas with one or more toppings.
-They can also get deliveries done to them.
+This is web application for Pizza-Best business.
+This webpage has been built with the aim of reaching a wider range of clients as well as make delivery of pizza easier through the home delivery.

 Technologies Used
 HTML